devops-flux/mongodbbscript/README.md

 Utilizes mongodump to dump data from the replica set.
 Creates a compressed archive (.7z format) of the dumped data using p7zip.

-## Error Handling:
-If you encounter issues, provide the error messages and logs for troubleshooting.or you can reach at me anandrai@devopsflux.com

 ## Testing: